Last updated

 Upload context

-• Files can only be uploaded to existing conversations.
+• Upload files only to existing conversations.

 • A valid conversation ID, accommodation ID and reservation ID are required.